-Homomorphic encryption could revolutionize data privacy—so what is it?
+Homomorphic encryption could revolutionize privacy—so what is it?

 You want to take a DNA test to get a genomic health report, but there’s a problem: you don’t feel comfortable just handing over all your health and genomic data to that big biotech company.
 As an analogy, you might think of your data like gold, and the company like a jeweler.
-The jeweler will make you a gold necklace—produce your genomic health report—but you might not notice if the jeweler also takes a bit of gold themselves, or lets their even less scrupulous friends have some, or loses it to thieves.
+The jeweler will make you a gold necklace—produce your genomic health report—but you might not notice if the jeweler also takes a bit of gold for themselves, or lets their even less scrupulous friends have some, or loses it to thieves.

 Now imagine another approach: instead of letting the jewelers have your pile of raw gold, it stays inside a locked box.
 Only you have the key.
 By inserting their hands into the box, the jeweler can still make the necklace, but the gold itself remains secure; the jeweler can’t even see it.

 This is the promise of fully homomorphic encryption (FHE), a technique that could let tech firms analyze your personal data without without being granted access to the original data itself.
 Among cryptographers, and for anyone who cares about privacy, the technology is considered a “holy grail.”
 First described in the late ’70s, homomorphic encryption has only in the past decade begun attracting millions of dollars from venture capital and agencies like the NSA.
-But it’s not easy to do.
+And it’s still not easy to do.
 Given the math involved, the process is often slow and storage-intensive, impractical for wide-scale, real-world use.

 But homomorphic encryption received a jolt of fresh attention last week when a French startup said it had achieved major breakthroughs in FHE to make the process “scalable.”